Are you visiting to get The Kite Runner PDF online?

 The Kite Runner PDF Book [Summary]

 Looking back now, I realize I have been peeking into that deserted alley for the last twenty-six years.
 One day last summer, my friend Rahim Khan called from Pakistan.
-He asked me to come see him.
+He asked me to come to see him.
 Standing in the kitchen with the receiver to my ear, I knew it wasn’t just Rahim Khan on the line.
 It was my past of unatoned sins.

 After I hung up, I went for a walk along Spreckels Lake on the northern edge of Golden Gate Park.
 The early-afternoon sun sparkled on the water where dozens of miniature boats sailed, propelled by a crisp breeze.
 Then I glanced up and saw a pair of kites, red with long blue tails, soaring in the sky.
 They danced high above the trees on the west end of the park, over the windmills, floating side by side like a pair of eyes looking down on San Francisco, the city I now call home.